 It’s nearly the end of term and your brain is fried and your resources depleted.
 The following end of term art games just might save your sanity!
 The most any of them need is paper and a pencil and occasionally a timer which we all have on our phones.
-For each one you can download a free lesson plan when you register on The Arty Teacher.
+When you register on The Arty Teacher website you can download 3 free resources each month.

 Exquisite Corpse is the original surrealist game where each player has to draw part of a body – be it human or animal or a mixture of both.
 There are some good examples here by Jake and Dino Chapman.
 The lesson plan below explains how to run this activity and makes suggestions for how this activity can fill a whole lesson.